Cotton futures are expected to trade sideways: Angel Commodities

 Angel Commodities' report on Cotton

-Cotton futures on MCX traded under pressure tracking weak International prices.
+Cotton futures on MCX closed lower last week due to higher domestic stocks and weak International prices.
 There are ample supplies this season through imports and good stocks available with the farmers.
 According to trade sources, India’s cotton imports have touched an all-time high of 30 lakh bales this season.

 Outlook